src47/DeepLPnet/README.md

-# DeepLPnet: Deep Learning Estimation of Crystal Lattice Parameters from X-Ray Powder Diffraction Patterns
+# DeepLPnet: Deep Learning Estimation of Crystal Lattice Parameters from X-Ray Powder Diffraction Patterns (PXRD)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 This repository contains the trained models from the paper "Deep Learning Estimation of Crystal Lattice Parameters from X-Ray Powder Diffraction Patterns".
 The models here can be used to predict on unknown PXRD patterns for which the crystal system is known.
 For model training, please contact ICSD and CSD for access to their databases which were utilized in our analysis.